 Check out the microwave problems you should never ignore.

 When plain water is heated in a microwave in a ceramic or glass container for too long, it can prevent bubbles from forming, which usually help cool the liquid down.
 The water becomes superheated; when you move the cup, the heat releases violently and erupts boiling water.
 To avoid this scalding risk, heat water only the minimum amount of time needed or heat it for longer in small cycles.

 Find out more kitchen appliance mistakes you didn’t know you were making.

 That mug you’ve had for years and years

 Certain mugs made before the 1960s, like old versions of Fiestaware, were glazed with materials that could give off radiation and may contain lead and other harmful heavy metals, according to Smithsonian.com.
 That mug you found at your neighbour’s garage sale may look cute, but consider adding it to your shelf collection instead of drinking from it.

 Discover the types of leftovers that can make you sick.

 The only thing a “microwave safe” label tells you is that you can microwave the container without damaging it or damaging the microwave.
 In fact, manufacturers aren’t even required to test their ceramics to ensure safety after heating (that’s probably why you’ve burned yourself on too-hot ceramic mugs).
 Even though something may say it’s safe to nuke, if you’ve never used it before, the healthier choice may be heating your liquid or food on the stove and then transfer it to a bowl, plate, or mug.

-Now that you know which things you should never microwave, find out the surprising ways you’re shortening the life of your microwave.
+Next, find out the surprising ways you’re shortening the life of your microwave.